1. Key Characteristics of Clumber Spaniels

 4. Is This the Right Dog for You?

 MEDIUM: Clumber Spaniels generally enjoy walks, swimming and playing fetch.
 Although they’re pretty active, they move at a slower, more casual pace than most other dog breeds, so they’re not ideal jogging partners.

 MEDIUM: Shedding is moderate to heavy.
 Though lovable and cuddly, Clumber Spaniels tend to slobber and drool.

 Brush the coat a few times per week, and trim the excess hair from the ears, feet and between the paw pads as needed.
 Clean the ears once per week at minimum — the breed is susceptible to ear infections.

-HIGH: Unfortunately, this breed is prone to several health problems:
+HIGH: Unfortunately, Clumber Spaniels are prone to several health problems:

 - Hip dysplasia

 - Pyruvate dehydrogenase deficiency (causes difficulty when walking)